Marvel President Admits Their Films Do Not Give Enough Spotlight To Villains

 It’s a risky step to take but MCU can incorporate a change by not killing its villains just like what Hulk did to the Abomination.
 For films to better depict the villains, surely they need to be alive a little longer.

-While Marvel might be having challenges with its massive catalogue of characters, it appears that Josh Brolin’s Thanos will play a role that’s more crucial than his predecessors.
-Feige’s statement even suggest that he could be Infinity War’s lead character.
+While Marvel might be having challenges with its massive catalog of characters, it appears that Josh Brolin’s Thanos will play a role that’s more crucial than his predecessors.
+Feige’s statement even suggest that he could be Infinity War‘s lead character.

 Avengers: Infinity War is currently filming in Atlanta with a scheduled release on May 4, 2018.
 On the other hand, Guardians of the Galaxy Vol. 2, the next Marvel Cinematic Universe project, is set to hit the silver screen on May 5, 2017.